Best National Banks

 It depends on what you want in a banking experience.
 If you value face-to-face banking or if you deposit cash regularly, you’ll want a bank that has branches conveniently located to you.

-Online banks, on the other hand, don’t have the overhead of physical locations and can typically afford then to pass on the savings to you – in the form of fewer fees and higher interest rates (though they don’t always!).
+Online banks, on the other hand, don’t have the overhead of physical locations and can typically afford to pass on the savings to you – in the form of fewer fees and higher interest rates (though they don’t always!).

 It used to be true that online banks had the leg-up in terms of technology and your online or mobile experience, but that’s no longer the case.
 Banks large and small have invested enough in technology that your day-to-day personal banking is hassle-free.
-Mobile check deposits, transferring money, checking balances, deposit alerts, debit card locking, bill pay – these are all standard features nowadays.
+Mobile check deposits, transferring money, checking balances, deposit alerts, debit card locking, and bill pay – are all standard features nowadays.

 How much interest do the best big banks pay?

 Of course, there are exceptions.
-For example, Citi® Accelerate Savings is currently offering 4.05%.
+For example, Citi® Accelerate Savings is currently offering 4.45%.

-In general, however, if you’re looking for the highest rates, you’ll have the best luck by focusing your search on national online banks like Discover, Capital One, CIT, and Ally.
+In general, however, if you’re looking for the highest savings rates, you’ll have the best luck by focusing your search on national online banks like Discover, Capital One, CIT, and Ally.

 So, who is the number 1 bank in the U.S.?